Diamond Dallas Page: Lawsuits

 Page is commonly associated with the "Self High Five" as well as the "Diamond Cutter" symbol, a hand gesture made by joining the thumbs and index fingers on each hand to form a diamond shape, then parting the two hands in one swift motion.
 He created the symbol in 1996 and later trademarked it.
 In December 2005, Page filed a lawsuit against rapper Jay-Z, who, he claimed, had "illegally adopted his trademark hand gesture".
 Page accused Jay-Z of trademark infringement and sought a prohibitive injunction and monetary damages.
 It resulted in Page dropping the lawsuit for an undisclosed amount of money.
-On August 31, 2010, Page filed a lawsuit against American electronica musical duo 3OH!3 for infringement of his trademarked "Diamond Cutter" hand gesture.
+On August 31, 2010, Page filed a lawsuit against the musical duo 3OH!3 for infringement of his trademarked "Diamond Cutter" hand gesture.

 Page's WCW entrance music, "Self High-Five", intentionally contained similarities to the 1991 Nirvana song "Smells Like Teen Spirit", as composer Jimmy Hart and Page felt it exemplified the "sound of the '90s".
-According to Page, Nirvana drummer Dave Grohl in turn claimed that "WCW owes us [the band] money", but before any further actions or lawsuits took place, the track was altered to "sound like it was it, but wasn't".
+According to Page, Nirvana drummer Dave Grohl in turn claimed that "WCW owes [Nirvana] money", but before any further actions or lawsuits took place, the track was altered to "sound like it was it, but wasn't".

 Personal life

 Page released his autobiography, Positively Page: The Diamond Dallas Page Journey, on February 1, 2000.

 In 2003, he had his name legally changed to Dallas Page.

 On December 1, 1991, Page married Kimberly Page.
 On July 3, 2004, they announced their amicable separation, before divorcing in 2005.

 In 2015, Page married Brenda Nair.
 They separated in 2019.
 The divorce was finalized in 2020.

 In 2021, Page married Payge McMahon.

-Page has two daughters, Brittany Page (born 1987) and Kimberly Page (born 1994), and two stepdaughters, Alexandra "Lexy" Nair (born 1996) and Rachel Nair (born 2001).
+Page has two daughters, Brittany Page (born 1987) and Kimberly Page (born 1994), and two stepdaughters, (Alexandra) Lexy Nair (born 1996) and Rachel Nair (born 2001).
 Lexy currently works with All Elite Wrestling (AEW) as a backstage interviewer.

-On January 15, 2019, Page released another book, Positively Unstoppable: The Art of Owning It, through Rodale Books.
+On January 15, 2019, Rodale Books released Page's second book, Positively Unstoppable: The Art of Owning It.
 The book includes a foreword by Mick Foley.